Appropriate Use of Information Resources UPPS No. 04.01.07

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Special Assistant to the Vice President for Information Technology; senior reviewer of this UPPS
+Chief Information Security Officer; senior reviewer of this UPPS

 Vice President for Information Technology